alexa/dstc11-track5/data/README.md

 ## Data

-We are releasing the data divided into the following two subsets:
+We are releasing the data divided into the following three subsets:

 * Training set
   * [logs.json](train/logs.json): training instances